-Invitation to high school drama teachers and drama students to attend our Mainstage Show, Conjugal.
+Invitation to high school drama teachers and drama students to attend our Mainstage Show, Kostroma.

-By attending our Mainstage Show, we would love for you and your senior year students to see the culmination of training, tutelage and experience CDTPS students gain during their four years within a world-class university.
+This performance showcases the culmination of intensive training, tutelage and experience CDTPS students gain during their four years studying in a world-class university.
 Our undergraduate program, with the option to gain a drama specialist, major or minor Bachelor of Arts degree, offers interdisciplinary courses and rigorous practical training.
 Along with courses in theatre and performance theory and history, dramatic literature, dramaturgy, technology, and practice-based lab courses, the CDTPS offers introductory and advanced studio courses in acting, production, design, directing, and playwriting.
-In 2025, we will also be moving into a newly renovated state-of-the-art facility in University College’s north wing with a contemporary rehearsal studio, reconfigurable black box theatre, comfortable student lounge areas, ultramodern seminar rooms and hoteling workspaces, and a highly sophisticated studio space for our BMO Lab for Creative Research in the Arts, Performance, Emerging Technologies and AI.

 - Specialized education in the field of performance, emerging technologies and AI;